-Loss of Core Partners and/or Sponsors - MARS has three core partners that provide a majority of the team's facilities, technical, financial, and educational support.
-These are WVU, NASA's Katherine Johnson IV&V Alliance, and the Monongalia County Board of Education.
+Loss of Core Partners and/or Sponsors - MARS has 5 core partners that provide a majority of the team's facilities, technical, financial, and educational support.
+These are WVU, the NASA Katherine Johnson IV&V Alliance Project, the NASA West Virginia Space Grant Consortium, the Monongalia County Board of Education, and ConsolCaresFoundation.
 While the Monongalia County Board of Education does not provide funding like the other two, they provide the team with its secondary workspace.
 While all the team's sponsors are important, the loss of support by any of these three partners would severely hamper the team's ability to operate at its current levels.
 However, since MARS has a variety of sponsors, one loss, while detrimental, would not end the program.
 MARS is also focusing on expanding its list of partners after the pandemic harmed many sponsors' ability to donate.